Vitamin C in Skincare – Growing Your Line

 Toners are used after cleansing the face and before you add the serums and moisturizing creams, so a vitamin c toner lays the foundation of this line and preps the skin with its first round of the vitamin.
 Toners help to give a final cleanse to the face and also help shrink the appearance of pores.
 The vitamin is a great addition to also provide antioxidants that mature skin needs, and in this we use the ascorbic acid.

 You can easily scent this toner to match your line, and this item is particularly sensitive to light so do be sure to use opaque or light-blocking containers here.

-As mentioned all vitamin c-based products should be packaged in a dark or opaque container so you can prevent the contents from oxidizing.
+As mentioned, all vitamin c-based products should be packaged in a dark or opaque container so you can prevent the contents from oxidizing.
 Our three products can be scented to your taste and to match other items under your brand.
-Although vitamin c helps with the effects of sun exposure, it can also make the skin more susceptible to the harmful effects of the sun if in direct light.
+Although vitamin c helps with the appearance of the effects of sun exposure, it can also make the skin more susceptible to the harmful effects of the sun if in direct light.
 So if used during the day you must wear sunscreen, and don’t forget to do so in the winter too!

 Ideas to incorporate vitamin c skincare products into your brand:

 1. Create your own line.
 Start with the toner, add the serum, and complete it with the crème.
 If you want to add a cleanser, we recommend a simple one because you will simply be washing off the ingredients.
 We like the Green Tea Cleanser and it would be relatively simple to scent a standard cleanser and a citrus scent might help the cohesion of the new line.

 2. Create a vitamin-based skincare line: use the Vitamin C Serum and Crème, but add the Vitamin A or E Butter.
 Offer the ‘complete vitamin’ collection, or let customers mix and match.

 3. Make a Vitamin C Night Care range (so the additional need for SPF is mitigated).